lawrenae/kuduwiki/Azure-Site-Extensions.md

 #### Finding the log of what happened during the transform

-If you look under `/LogFiles/Transform` you should see a log that gives info about what happened during the transforms.
+If you look under `D:\home\LogFiles\Transform` you should see a log that gives info about what happened during the transforms.
 This can be very useful when errors happen.

 #### Disabling the private extension transform